 I grew up watching my mom work.
 She was either going or coming home from work or working from home.
 Since she’s a single mother, she lives on one income.
-And that got her a house, put my sister and me through school, and allows her to travel abroad two times a year.
+And that got her a house, put my sister and me through school, and allowed her to travel abroad two times a year.

 As I got into personal finance, I kept on thinking about life on one income.
 Since my mother could do so much for herself and her two children on a single income, what’s stopping my partner and me?